 At December 31, 2003, we had working capital of \$55.0 million including cash and cash equivalents of \$14.2 million as compared to working capital of \$31.3 million including \$12.7 million in cash and cash equivalents as of December 31, 2002.
 The \$1.5 million increase in cash and cash equivalents was primarily related to operating cash flow for the twelve months ended December 31, 2003 of \$47.0 million, an increase in cash provided by financing activities of \$26.6 million offset by the earn-out payment of \$39.4 million, and increased investments in property, plant and equipment of \$32.6 million over the pro forma twelve months ended December 31, 2002.
-The \$23.7 million increase in working capital was driven primarily by an increase in accounts receivable and inventory offset by an increase in accounts payable and accrued expenses.
+The \$1.5 million increase in accounts receivable and inventory offset by an increase in accounts payable and accrued expenses.